makersacademy/chitter-challenge/README.md

 https://www.dropbox.com/s/auv5cl6shumouu9/Screen%20Shot%202018-09-30%20at%2018.45.59.png?dl=0
 https://www.dropbox.com/s/qrhzuempv4x7cb7/Screen%20Shot%202018-09-30%20at%2018.45.23.png?dl=0

+TO DO LIST:

 I have covered all the features except advanced feature.
 In future, I plan to include that as well as want to do more refactoring and use database_connection objects.
+I plan to include more CSS to make it look better.

+TEST COVERAGE:
+I have got 100% test coverage.
+All tests are passing.

 Code Review
 -----------